terrydievendorf/sea-c17-ruby/class1/osx/4_sublime_text.md

 /usr/local/bin /usr/bin /bin /usr/sbin /sbin
 ```

 Now, the `/usr/local/bin` directory is listed first.
-This means Fish (and Bash) will prefer Homebrew-installed commands over the pre-installed ones.
+This means Fish (and any shell that leverages `/etc/paths`) will prefer Homebrew-installed commands over the pre-installed ones.

 ### Create fish_prompt.fish